Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 * **Creating checkpoints**: You can tag specific commits as releases or milestones
 * **Supporting branching**: Different versions can exist simultaneously for different purposes

-The commit message is especially important—it should clearly explain what changed and why.
+The commit message is especially important it should clearly explain what changed and why.
 This becomes invaluable months later when you or someone else is trying to understand why certain changes were made.

 Last month, I introduced a bug while refactoring some code.
 Because I had made small, focused commits with clear messages, I was able to pinpoint exactly when the issue was introduced and understand what I was trying to accomplish at the time, which made fixing it much easier.